-We started with a tool used only by internal recovery organizations, but needed to create a tool that could be used by anyone, from a high school friend to a parent.
+We started with a tool only made for internal recovery organizations but needed to create a tool that could be used by anyone, from a high school friend to a parent.
 Our solution provided a way for everyone to contribute and benefit from this recovery community.

 Working with atomic design